 - This pose can also be practiced with one leg crossed over in front of the other for more stability.

-- If you’re new to arm balances, practice Vasisthasana against a wall for support until you gain enough strength to lift into Side Plank Pose from plank position without falling out of alignment.
+- If you’re new to arm balances, practice Vasisthasana against a wall for support until you gain enough strength to lift into a Side Plank Pose from the plank position without falling out of alignment.

 How to do Side Plank Pose

 - We will start with the plank pose.